General-101/Halo-Asset-Blender-Development-Toolset/README.md

 [^1]: Toolset is currently missing support for importing or exporting certain Halo 3 JMS/ASS features such as the W coordinate in UVW.
 [^2]: Car wheel and prismatic constraints are not exported or imported properly.
 WIP
 [^3]: JMS/ASS files imported into Blender do not have their triangles connected properly.
 This means that imported models are improper due to the exporter using vertex normals instead of loop normals.
 [^4]: Imported animations tags currently do not have fixed overlay animations.
-Compressed animations are also currently not supported.
 [^5]: Weather polyhedras is currently not exported.
-[^6]: Halo 2 level imports currently only do the level collision.
-It does not import any of the other geometry in the level.

 ## Documentation
 See the following links for information on exporting or importing assets from these tools: